adzierzanowski/volcano/README.md

-# Modecom Volcano LAN party UNIX userland driver
+# Modecom Volcano Lanparty RGB keyboard UNIX userland driver

 This is an attempt to modify keyboard state (colors, macros) using macOS because the only available drivers are made for Windows.